The Organization of Expertise in the Presence of Communication

-A decision-maker has to elicit information from multiple informed experts about a policy's value.
-The principal may prevent communication among agents.
+A decision-maker has to elicit information from informed multiple experts about a policy's value.
+The principal may prevent communication among the agents.
 However, it may be in the principal's interest to allow communication among them.
-I assume that communication allows some synergies among experts to emerge but also opens the possibility of collusion among them.
-I study the optimal design of contracts focusing on the organization of expertise in the communication phase.
-I show that, from principal's point of view, when the advantages of the synergy's effects prevail over the collusion problem, communication dominates no communication.
-However, this will be always true, when the principal allows agents to communicate with each other before they make their effort choices instead of after.
+I assume that communication allows synergies to emerge among the experts but also opens the possibility of collusion among them.
+I study the optimal design of contracts, focusing on the organization of expertise in the communication phase.
+I show that, from the principal's point of view, when the advantage of synergies prevails over the collusion problem, communication dominates the no communication case.
+However, synergies will always prevail if the principal lets agents communicate with each other before they make their choices rather than after.

 Keywords: information acquisition, communication, coordination, collusion, expertise, organization

 JEL Classification: D81, D82, L23